avk/avk.github.io/_case_studies/note-to-self-prototype.md

 — Art
 ```

-> The user responses were largely consistent with my hypothesis about leveraging existing behavior...
+> The user responses were largely consistent with my hypothesis about leveraging existing behavior&hellip;

 ```
 Yes, I'm always using a timer when I'm writing.